The BEST Gluten Free Gravy for your holiday dinners. Pour it over Thanksgiving turkey, mashed potatoes, stuffing, or your Sunday roast.

 - 2 tablespoons water

-- 2 cups stock of choice turkey, chicken, beef, vegetable
+- 2 cups chicken broth or other stock of choice like turkey, beef, vegetable

-- 2-4 tablespoons drippings or 2 tablespoons butter
+- 2-4 tablespoons turkey drippings or 2 tablespoons butter

 - salt